 - The Spreadsheet: Following that is the main section of the spreadsheet, which is broken up into three parts.
 The first is the strategy, then the process and finally the actions you’ll take.
-Each section has the same column headings, broken up into tasks, who’s assigned and what percentage complete the task is.
+Each section has the same column headings, broken up into tasks, who are assigned and what percentage of complete the task is.

 - Timeline: There’s a timeline section that takes each task and gives it a planned start and planned finish date, which is the duration you estimate the task to take to be completed.
 There follows an actual start and an actual finish, as things don’t always go as planned.